Tutorial: Improve your regulatory compliance

 Assess your regulatory compliance

-In the Security Center main menu, under POLICY & COMPLIANCE select Regulatory compliance.
+From Security Center's menu, select Regulatory compliance.

 Improve your compliance posture

-You can select a particular resource to view more details and resolve the recommendation for that resource.
+Select a particular resource to view more details and resolve the recommendation for that resource.

 For more information about how to apply recommendations, see Implementing security recommendations in Azure Security Center.